Netatalk/netatalk/README.md

 # About Netatalk

 [![Build Status](https://github.com/Netatalk/netatalk/actions/workflows/build.yml/badge.svg)](https://github.com/Netatalk/netatalk/actions/workflows/build.yml)
 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [<img src="https://sonarcloud.io/images/project_badges/sonarcloud-orange.svg" height="20" />](https://sonarcloud.io/summary/overall?id=Netatalk_netatalk)

-Netatalk is a freely-available Open Source fileserver that implements the Apple Filing Protocol (AFP) 3.4 over TCP/IP.
+Netatalk is a Free and Open Source file server that implements the Apple Filing Protocol (AFP) 3.4 over TCP/IP.
-AFP was the primary file sharing protocol for Apple Macintosh and Apple II computers from 1987 to 2013.
+AFP was the primary file sharing protocol for Apple Macintosh and Apple II computers from 1987 to 2013, and is one of several supported protocols on macOS.
-A *NIX/*BSD system running Netatalk is capable of serving many Macintosh clients simultaneously as an AppleShare file server.
+A *NIX/*BSD system running Netatalk provides high-speed AppleShare file sharing for macOS and Classic Mac OS clients.

+It supports modern AFP features such as Bonjour, Time Machine, and Spotlight.

 # Why Should I Use Netatalk?

-If you're running a network of older Macs, in particular those running OS X 10.8 Mountain Lion or earlier, all the way back to Classic Mac OS, are well served by running a Netatalk AppleShare server.
-The latest macOS at the time of writing (macOS 13 Ventura) still comes with an AFP client, so Netatalk can act as a seamless bridge between new and old Macs.
+If you have a local network of Macs - macOS, Mac OS X, and all the way back to Classic Mac OS - running a Netatalk AppleShare server allows you to share, collaborate on, and back up files comfortably.
+The latest macOS at the time of writing (macOS 14 Sonoma) ships with an AFP client, so Netatalk can act as a seamless bridge between new and old Macs.

-Compared to other Open Source file sharing solutions such as NFS or Samba, Netatalk delivers high transfer speeds and full integration of Classic Mac OS metadata (resource forks) as well as user authentication methods (UAMs) compatible with Classic Mac OS clients that don't support modern cryptography.
+Compared to other Open Source file sharing solutions such as NFS or FTP, Netatalk delivers high transfer speeds and full integration of Classic Mac OS metadata (resource forks).

-Modern AFP features such as Bonjour, Time Machine, and Spotlight are also supported.
+And while Samba is a great option for file sharing now when SMB is the primary file sharing protocol in macOS, Netatalk has reportedly better performance, as well as stronger backwards compatibility with OS X 10.8 Mountain Lion and earlier.

 # AppleTalk

 Support for the AppleTalk network stack was removed in Netatalk v3.
-If you need AppleTalk to network very old Macs or Apple II computers, please use Netatalk v2.
+If you need AppleTalk to network very old Macs or Apple II computers, please use *old stable* Netatalk v2.

 Find the latest Netatalk v2 releases in the [Releases section](https://github.com/Netatalk/netatalk/releases?q=%22Netatalk+2%22&expanded=false).